 Freeing the West Channel at Veazie - October 23, 2013

 Click on the above photo to see a video compilation documenting the west-channel work.
-This also shows some of the unique river features emerging after having been buried for over 100 years!
+This also shows some of the unique river features emerging after having been buried for more than 100 years!

 East-side Cofferdam Breach - October 10, 2013

-October 10th saw another point of major progress in the Veazie dam removal process - the cofferdam was breached on the Eddington side.
-Click here to see a video of the river flowing freely along the Eddington side.
-The cofferdam is now being moved back towards the Veazie side.
+October 10, 2013 saw another major point in the Veazie dam removal process - the cofferdam was breached on the Eddington side.
+Click to see video of the river flowing freely along the Eddington side.

 Brief video of river post-cofferdam removal, Aug 21 2013